StarRocks/starrocks/docs/loading/Flink-connector-starrocks.md

-# Load data by using flink-connector-starrocks
+# Continuously load data from Apache Flink®

 This topic describes how to load data from Apache Flink® to StarRocks.